 Best Time to Visit Tulum

-The best time to visit the Yucatan Peninsula is during the dry season between December and April, when there is virtually no rain.
+The best time to visit Tulum is during the dry season between December and April, when there is virtually no rain.
 I recommend visiting Tulum at the start of the season (November to early December) when prices are lower.

 The wet season begins in the south in May and lasts until October.
 The Caribbean coast is also affected by the hurricane season, which runs from June to November.
 Try to avoid public holiday as surcharges are common around Christmas, New Year’s, and Easter.

 The Yucatan Peninsula celebrates many Mexican holidays, including Carnaval in February, Semana Santa (Easter) in April , and Dia de los Muertos (Day of the Dead) in October.
 But it does get really crowded in Tulum during these festivals.